khizraghaffarkk/Azure-DevOps-CI-CD-Pipeline-Project-with-SonarQube-and-AKS/README.md

 # 🐳 Azure DevOps CI/CD Pipeline Project with SonarQube & AKS

-This repository contains the **CI/CD pipeline configuration** for the [BoardGame](https://github.com/jaiswaladi246/Boardgame/tree/main) project**.
+This repository contains the **CI/CD pipeline configuration** for the [BoardGame](https://github.com/jaiswaladi246/Boardgame/tree/main) project.
 This repository contains the CI/CD pipeline setup for a Maven-based application.
 While this project was initially developed using both AWS and Azure, the following instructions focus on Azure DevOps.
 This pipeline uses SonarQube for code quality checks, Docker for containerization, and Azure Kubernetes Service (AKS) for deployment.

 ## 📂 Technologies Used: